zita-boop/hands-to-life/README.md

 ![007 — Waiting Season](images/series-1/007.png)
 # Description

 *Not every season asks for action.
-Some seasons invite waiting—allowing the rain to fall and trusting time to tend what has been planted.*
+Some seasons invite waiting allowing the rain to fall and trusting time to tend what has been planted.*
 ---

 ## Artist & Credits